PARC/ai-ethics/Committee-Guidelines.md

 For example, consider whether the following aspects of people's identities will have impacts on their equitable access to and results from the system: race, sex, gender identity, ability status, socio-economic status, education level, religion, country of origin.
 - When using human data, do the benefits outweigh the risks to those involved?
-- Will there be a calculation of the error rates and types (e.g., false positives vs. false negatives) for different sub-populations and also an assesment of the potential differential impacts?
+- Will there be a calculation of the error rates and types (e.g., false positives vs. false negatives) for different sub-populations and also an assessment of the potential differential impacts?
    - What are the effects of false positives or false negatives on the subjects who are misclassified?
 - Consider the benefits of a project and the potential harm to those affected by it.
 For example, Michal Kosinski and Yilun Wang at Stanford created a vision application that predicts sexual preference by analyzing